RemingtonRohel/gps974/goals.md

 This goal will help me in my career development by forging a new skill that increases my competence as a programmer.

+### Artifacts

+The work I've done so far is all visible on a [GitHub repository](https://github.com/RemingtonRohel/backscatter-rs).

 ## Make a 5 year plan
 I know that planning for my future is an area that I could afford to grow in.
 I want to develop a 5 year plan in order to force myself to think hard about what I want in my life and career, and what I need to change to get there.